Metacor/Minecraft-Speedrun-Guide/readme.md

 * When the Dragon begins to Perch, either Ender Pearl or run to the Fountain → One-Cycle it with Beds
 	* *if you fail the One-Cycle: hit the Dragon's Head Hitbox with your Stone Axe*
 		* *don't try to crit it, just stand normally and attack it with fully charged attacks*
-		* *you can hit the Dragon ~6 times (50+ Damage) before the Dragon will fly away, causing you to wait for another cycle*
+		* *you can deal up to 50 Damage (~6 Stone Axe hits), before the Dragon will fly away*
-			* *if you haven't destroyed the End Crystals, failing to defeat the Dragon at this point will result in a Reset*
+			* *if you haven't destroyed the End Crystals, you will have to Reset*
+* When you defeat the Dragon, stand in the lower part of the Fountain, **Timing ends as soon as the Credits appear**

 <br/>